man who feels pain in front of the leg of cruralgia type

 • Emotional causes (difficult to quantify, therefore not scientifically demonstrated)

-Obviously, the best way to confirm the presence of a herniated disc or other is to have a Lumbar MRI or an lumbar scan.
-However, we mentioned above that themedical imaging could complicate the diagnosis instead of allowing us to see more clearly.
+Obviously, the best way to confirm the presence of a herniated disc or other is to have a Lumbar MRI or a lumbar scan.

 Without going into details (if you're interested, it's by here), imaging results are not always representative of what is actually observed.

-What to expect: Prognosis and duration of cruralgia?
+What to expect?
+(Prognosis and duration of cruralgia)

-Your next question is probably: What is the duration of cruralgia ?
-In all honesty, it is very difficult for a health professional to answer this famous question about the duration of cruralgia.
+One of the questions that bothers you is probably duration of cruralgia ?
+In all honesty, it is very difficult for a healthcare professional to answer this common question.

-But let me reassure you, cruralgia (even chronic) CAN be managed.
+But let me reassure you, cruralgia, even chronic, CAN be managed.

-In general, I often tell my patients that the duration of cruralgia may take up to two months to heal (especially if the pain radiates to the foot).
-Moreover, it has been shown that the irradiations are usually associated with a poorer prognosis.
+In general, I often tell my patients that it can take up to two months for cruralgia to heal (especially if the pain radiates to the foot).
+Moreover, it is demonstrated that the irradiations are usually associated with a poorer prognosis.

-Pain that radiates to the top of the knee is usually easier to treat than chronic symptoms that reach down to the toes.
+Good to know: Pain that radiates to the top of the knee is usually easier to treat than chronic symptoms that reach down to the toes.
 Likewise, if we are able to centralize symptoms (bring the pain down the back) in the short term, the patient has a better chance of healing quickly.

-In addition, several personal and environmental factors can influence the duration of cruralgia.
-As surprising as it may seem, factors such as your state of mind (stress, depression, etc.), your personal and professional relationships, and even your genetic makeup can influence your recovery period.
+As surprising as it may seem, factors such as your state of mind (stress, depression, etc.), your personal and professional relationships, and even your genetic background can have an influence on your recovery period.

 Note: If your cruralgia is chronic, it would be interesting to learn about the psychosocial factors responsible for chronic pain.